harutiun/sensor/README.md

 # General purpose
-This project consists of an air quality measurement data logger.
-I work as teacher, and our school wants to know the air quality and the environment in classrooms and common spaces, especially while the children are in class.
-The stations will be in the school, powered by a charger, and will access the school's WIFI.
+This project consists of an air quality data logger.
+I am a teacher, and our school wants to know the air quality and the environment values in classrooms and common spaces, especially while the children are there.
+The stations will placed in different rooms in our school, powered by a charger, and will access the school's WIFI.

 As hardware we use Arduinos, with environmental shields, to measure temperature, humidity and more values, and also different SeeedStudio Grove sensors.